A3xxx23/A3xxx23/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm <strong><a href="https://angelaquino.vercel.app/" target="_blank" rel="noopener noreferrer">Angel E. Aquino</a></strong>, a passionate Systems Engineering student with a strong interest in software development, Full Stack Development, 3D Web Design, UX/UI design, and technology.
+I'm <strong><a href="https://angelaquino.vercel.app/" target="_blank" rel="noopener noreferrer">Angel E. Aquino</a></strong>, a passionate Systems Engineering student with a strong interest in software development, Full Stack & DevOps Developer specializing in UX/UI, 3D Web experiences and technology.
 My goal is to become a versatile and highly competent developer.

 <details>
 <summary>🎯 My Professional Goals</summary>